ncapps/head-first-design-patterns-javascript/README.md

 - Strive for loosely coupled designs between objects that interact
 - Classes should be open for extension, but closed for modification
 - Depend upon abstractions.
 Do not depend upon concrete classes
+- Principle of Least Knowledge: talk only to your immediate friends

 ## OO Patterns